-You are responsible for training, coaching, counselling, mentoring and setting a good example.
+You're responsible for training, coaching, counselling, mentoring, and setting a good example.
 If these approaches fail, progressive disciplinary action may become necessary.

 The purpose of discipline is to correct the lapse in conduct.
 Disciplinary outcomes are confidential and should not be shared in the workplace by the supervisor or manager.

 There are no shortcuts in discipline.
-Take time to fully understand the situation and then seek advice from a human resources adviser.
+Take time to fully understand the situation and then seek advice from an HR Specialist.

 - Perception that the conduct is acceptable